shunte88/oledup/README.md

 The driver controls the fan and to display system attributes, teperature, load, and atintervals the time.
 Icons reflect the current temperature, fan control, and system memory and disk usage.
-The OLED screen while being 128x32 px is only abut 15mm in height, icons and large fonts are used to presentinformation.
-A custom font was developed to display network information.
+The OLED screen while being 128x32 px is only about 15mm in height, icons and large fonts are used to present information, and a custom font was developed to display network information.
+The font is needed to display IP addressesto a maximum width of 15 characters.

 Install the driver